Do I need travel insurance for the tour?

 Yes, many travellers—both male and female—travel alone throughout Thailand and Southeast Asia.
 Upon arrival, we will pick you up from the airport, you will meet your travel mates and the adventure begins.

 Do I need any vaccinations?

 Yes, please arrange an appointment with your local physician and explain your travel plans.
 Most hospitals have travel clinics with helpful information and vaccinations on site.
 We suggest doing this well before your trip is to begin to ensure there are no unexpected waiting periods during this process!
 Please visit here for more information: CDC

 Is there a dress code for entering the temples and other religious sites?

 Yes, the dress code is seen as a show of respect to the culture, temple and monks that often live in the temples.
 Men should wear long pants and no cut-off sleeves.
-Women should wear skirts or dresses that extend fully below the knees and cover their shoulders.
+Women should wear trousers, a long skirt, or dress that extends fully below the knees and covers their shoulders - the knees should be fully covered.
 Tank tops and low cut shirts should also be avoided by both genders.

 Will I have access to the internet?

 Yes, all of the accommodation on our tour offers wi-fi as well as most cafes and restaurants.
 You also have the option to purchase a 3G sim card for about £7 ($10USD) upon arrival.